jscandy1/apex/manuscript/00_introduction.md

 # INTRODUCTION
 ## THIS WILL HURT YOUR EGO

-You're not losing in life because you're dumb, ugly, or cursed.
+You're not losing in life because you're dumb, unlucky, or cursed.

 You're losing because no one handed you the rule book.
 And while you've been playing fair, following the advice from your parents, teachers, and motivational Instagram accounts, there's been an invisible game running in the background.
 A game with different rules.
 Brutal rules.
 Rules that the elite minority understands and the majority ignores.